axiom-data-science/portal-docs/overview.rst

 Data Charts
 ***********

-The catalog and map offer multiple ways of comparing data within both the mapped interface and within a :ref:`data-views-overview`.
+The catalog and map offer multiple ways of comparing data within both the mapped interface and within a :ref:`Data Views <data-views-overview>`.

 For assistance, please contact us via the red Feedback button |feedback_button_icon| in the top right corner of the toolbar.